himanshushekharpande/ppnc-v1/content/about/vision/_index.md

           <p><strong>Vision:</strong> To establish Pranav as a global beacon of healthcare education, producing innovative, ethical, and highly skilled professionals who transform lives through compassionate care, addressing the unique healthcare challenges of Tripura and the Northeast.</p>

-          <p><strong>Mission:</strong> I am committed to leading the institution toward excellence by fostering strategic growth, integrating advanced medical technologies, and nurturing a culture of research and innovation — while prioritizing community health initiatives for Tripura’s rural and tribal areas.</p>
+          <p><strong>Mission:</strong> As Chairman cum Managing Director and President / Settlor of the Trust, my mission is to lead the institution toward excellence by fostering strategic growth, integrating advanced medical technologies, and nurturing a culture of research and innovation.
+I am committed to aligning our programs with global healthcare standards while prioritizing community health initiatives in Tripura’s rural and tribal areas.
+Through partnerships with local hospitals, the Government of Tripura, and health organizations, we equip students with the knowledge, skills, and values to address regional challenges such as infectious diseases and maternal care, creating a transformative impact on healthcare delivery in Northeast India and beyond.
+Together, let us forge a healthier future through education rooted in excellence and empathy.</p>
         </div>
       </div>
     </section>